Appliance Repair Career Diploma

-Learn the skills you need for a career in Appliance Repair – at home, at your own pace at Penn Foster.
+Learn the skills you need for a career in Appliance Repair – at home, at your own pace with Penn Foster.

 There are certain skills you need to begin a career in Appliance Repair.
 The Penn Foster Appliance Repair Program helps you learn them quickly and conveniently.
 You’ll get hands-on appliance repair training in:

 - Working with Sealed Refrigeration and Freezers.

 - Working with electric ranges, water heaters, and washing machines.

 - Working with motor-driven small appliances, clothes dryers, dishwashers, compactors, and disposals.

 Appliance repair training at home means there’s no classroom needed!

 Why complete an Appliance Repair Technician training program?
 With the right credentials, you can:

 • Work for an established repair shop or appliance dealer.